DoyeDesigns/stake-wars/README.md

 # 🥷 Stake Wars

 **Stake Wars** is a fast-paced, on-chain strategy game where players mint unique NFT characters and battle each other using dice rolls and staked tokens.
-It blends DeFi with gaming by letting users stake *liquid tokens* (that continue to earn yield) while they fight for glory.
+It blends DeFi with gaming by letting users stake to get *liquid tokens* (that continue to earn yield) while they fight for glory.

 > 🚧 **Note:** We’re actively developing!
 The current working branch is `version2` (not `main`).